 Alaska has 18 airline partners and its miles are incredibly valuable, especially for award travel in premium classes.
 Award travel with all Alaska partners can be booked online with the exception of Cathay Pacific and LAN.

-Alaska recently released award chart for its news parter – Germany’s Condor for travel to Europe and beyond.
-Below are trip reports we have written about two of its partners – Japan Airline and Emirates.
+Alaska recently released award chart for its news partner – Germany’s Condor for travel to Europe and beyond.
+Below are trip reports we have written about two of its partners – Japan Airlines and Emirates.

 - JAL first class Chicago to Tokyo Narita, bookable using 70,000 Alaska miles

 - JAL first class SFO to Tokyo Haneda, bookable using 70,000 Alaska miles

 - JAL business class Tokyo Haneda to SFO, bookable using 60,000 Alaska miles

 - Emirates first class Dubai to New York, bookable using 150,000 Alaska miles (read here for the cheapest mile to book Emirate first class)

 I recently used 70,000 Alaska miles for a first class flight on Cathay Pacific from San Francisco to Hong Kong next February.
 Since I still have a good amount of Alaska miles left, I most likely will not participate in this promotion.
 Again, I would not speculatively buy miles at this (or just about any) price, but there are some times when it makes sense (SEE: I just bought points… for the first time ever)